-PART 1: INSTITUTIONAL & A DMINISTRATIVE
+PART 1: INSTITUTIONAL &amp; AI OMINISTRATIVE

 Country

 Project title

 Scope of project and activity

-Institutional arrangements (Name and contacts) WB (Project Team Leader): Project Management: Local Counterpart and/or Recipient:
+Institutional arrangements (Name and contacts) WB (Project Team Leader): Project Management: Local Counterpart Recipient: and/or

 Implementation arrangements (Name and contacts) Safeguard Supervision: Local Counterpart Supervision: Local Inspectorate Supervision: Contractor:

-SITE DESCRIPTION
+SITE DESCRIPTION 1

 Name of Site

-Describe Site Location Attachment 1: Sit e Map [ ] Y [ ] N
+Describe Site Location Attachment 1: Site e Map [ ] Y [ ] N

-Who owns the land? •
+Who owns the land?

 Geographic description

 LEGISLATION

 Identify national & local legislation & permits that apply to project activity

 PUBLIC CONSULTATION

 Identify when /where the public consultation took place

-INSTITUTIONAL CAPACITY B
+INSTITUTIONAL CAPACITY BU

-Will there be any capacity building? [ ] No [ ] Yes, A ttachment 2 inclu des the capacity buil lding program
+Will there be any capacity building? [ ] No [ ] Yes, A ttachment 2 include es the capacity buil ding program

-PART 2: ENVIRO NMENTAL / SOCIAI SCREENING Activity Status Additional references Building rehab ilitation []Yes [] No See Section B below New construct ion []Yes []No See Section B below Will the site Individual was tewater treatment system []Yes []No See Section C below activity Historic buildir ng(s) and districts []Yes []No See Section D below include involve any of the Acquisition of land []Yes []No See Section E below following: Hazardous or t coxic materials []Yes []No See Section F below Impacts on for ests and/or protected areas []Yes []No See Section G below Handling I mar nagement of medical waste []Yes []No See Section H below ACTIVITY PARAMETER MITIGATION N MEASURES CHECKLIST A. General Conditions Notification and Worker Safety upcoming activities The public has been at publicly accessible All legally required point All work will be carried neighboring resident Workers' PPE will contant safety glasses, has a safety glasses. notified of the works e sites (including the ermits have been ac ed out in a safe and o and environment. mply with internation arnesses and safety quired for construction and/or rehabilitation disciplined manner designed to minimize impacts on nal good practice (always hardhats, as needed masks
+PART 2: ENVIRO NMENTAL / SOCIAL L SCREENING Activity Status Additional references Building rehab ilitation []Yes [] No See Section B below New construct ion []Yes []No See Section B below Will the site Individual was tewater treatment system []Yes []No See Section C below activity Historic buildir ng(s) and districts []Yes []No See Section D below include involve any of the Acquisition of land []Yes []No See Section E below following: Hazardous or t coxic materials []Yes []No See Section F below Impacts on for ests and/or protected areas []Yes []No See Section G below Handling / mar nagement of medical waste []Yes []No See Section H below ACTIVITY PARAMETER MITIGATION MEASURES CHECKLIST A. General upcoming activitiesThe public has been through appropriate notification in the media and/or ite of the works)

 &lt;sup>3 Land acquisitions include displacement of people, change of livelihood encroachment on private property.
 This regards to land that is purchased/transferred and affects people who are living and/or squatters and /or operate a business (kiosks) on land that is being acquired.

 Toxic / hazardous material includes and is not limited to asbestos, toxic paints, removal of lead paint, etc.

-ΑCTIVITY PARAMETER MITIGATION MEASURES CHECKLIST Air Quality During interior demolition use debris-chutes above the first floor Keep demolition debris in controlled area and spray with water mist to reduce debris dust Suppress dust during pneumatic drilling/wall destruction by ongoing water spraying and/or installing dust screen enclosures at site Keep surrounding environment (sidewalks, roads) free of debris to minimize dust There will be no open burning of construction I waste material at the site B. General Noise Construction noise will be limited to restricted times agreed to in the permit During Operations the engine covers of generators, air compressors and other powered mechanical equipment should be closed, and equipment placed as far from residential areas as Rehabilitation and/or Construction Activities Water Quality The site will establish appropriate erosion and sediment control measures such as e.g. hay bales and I or silt fences to prevent sediment from moving offsite and causing excessive turbidity in nearby streams and rivers.
+ACTIVITY PARAMETER MITIGATION MEASURES CHECKLIST Air Quality During interior demolition use debris-chutes above the first floor Keep demolition debris in controlled area and spray with water mist to reduce debris dust Suppress dust during pneumatic drilling/wall destruction by ongoing water spraying and/or installing dust screen enclosures at site Keep surrounding environment (sidewalks, roads) free of debris to minimize dust There will be no open burning of construction I waste material at the site B. General Noise Construction noise will be limited to restricted times agreed to in the permit During Operations the engine covers of generators, air compressors and other powered mechanical equipment should be closed, and equipment placed as far from residential areas as Rehabilitation and/or Construction Activities Water Quality The site will establish appropriate erosion and sediment control measures such as e.g. hay bales and I or silt fences to prevent sediment from moving offsite and causing excessive turbidity in nearby streams and rivers.
 Waste management Waste collection and disposal pathways and sites will be identified for all major waste types expected from demolition and construction activities.
 Mineral construction and demolition wastes will be separated from general refuse, organic, liquid and chemical wastes by on-site sorting and stored in appropriate containers.
 Construction waste will be collected and disposed properly by licensed collectors The records of waste disposal will be maintained as proof for proper management as designed.
-Whenever feasible the contractor will reuse and recycle appropriate and viable materials (except asbestos)
+Whenever feasible the contractor will reuse and recycle appropriate and viable materials (except ashestos)